We use cookies to analyse traffic and for ad measurement purposes, including for personalizing ads. More Info Accept Cookies

 Players simply keep clicking next until the game is finished.
 To start a new game, just click Reset.
 You may get another prompt from your internet browser to confirm you want to refresh.

-For automated bingo calls, click Auto and the game will continue without you having to continually ask for new numbers.
 You can adjust the time between these calls, but more about that in the Settings section below.

 Settings